jsonpickle API

 '{"foo": "[1, 2, [3, 4]]"}'

-jsonpickle.unpickler – JSON-compatible dict to Python#
+jsonpickle.unpickler – JSON-compatible dict to Python

-class jsonpickle.unpickler.Unpickler(backend=None, keys=False, safe=False, v1_decode=False, on_missing='ignore', handle_readonly=False)#
+class jsonpickle.unpickler.Unpickler(backend=None, keys=False, safe=True, v1_decode=False, on_missing='ignore', handle_readonly=False)

 Register one or more classes